rushir/burrataboy/_posts/2019-08-12-Pasquale-Jones.md

 ---
 <em>Written while listening to Magna Carta Holy Grail — Jay-Z</em>

-Alright, I lied about having the first post out quickly — but for good reason!
-I've been pretty busy with work and while I haven't had time to sit down and write, I have had time to eat.
-So stay tuned for more reviews soon.
+Alright, I lied about having the first post out quickly — so I'm sorry.
+And while I haven't written much (yet), I have had time to eat.
+One of the restaurants I've eaten at most recently is [Charlie Bird](https://www.charliebirdnyc.com/), the big brother of Pasquale Jones - but before we get into that, let's see how the younger sibling fairs.

 <strong>If I had a restaurant it would probably take a lot of queues from Pasquale Jones. </strong> Allow me to break it down for you: music selections include your favorite New York hip-hop artists, the bathroom soap is from Aesop, they have seats outside, it's located in the heart of Nolita, its close to [my favorite milkshake shop](https://www.milkandcreambar.com/)... and we haven't even gotten to the food yet.